PS2Sanctuary/Sanctuary.Census/README.md

 ### Solution Architecture

-Sanctuary.Census follows the microservice pattern, with independent services responsible for the following primary tasks:
+Sanctuary.Census is comprised of independent services responsible for the following primary tasks:

 - Data exposure (e.g. the API).
 - Static collection data extraction and collation.